eheroedog/project-design-patterns/README.md

  We use the strategy pattern help with the implementation of different operators for our calculator project.

+ Included in the folder is a JAR file to run the project in terminal.

 ### Builder-RPGCharacterCreator

  When we create new characters we take advantage of the builder pattern to create an object of our desired character.

+ Included in the folder is a JAR file to run the project in terminal.